 Accelerate Research.
 The NTM Research Registry is now enrolling patients.

-Ten of the 14 participating centers in the newly-available NTM Registry (as part of the COPD Foundation’s existing Bronchiectasis Registry), have received institutional approval and are now enrolling patients who are eligible and wish to be enrolled.
+Thirteen participating centers in the newly-available NTM Registry (as part of the COPD Foundation’s existing Bronchiectasis Registry) are enrolling patients who are eligible and wish to be enrolled.

 The Registry provides a pool of patients as potential clinical trial participants, accelerating the rate of research into new treatments which may help NTM patients.
 Participation is voluntary, meaning that every patient enrolled has agreed to be entered into the database, and patients can be enrolled through one of the participating centers located throughout the country.